MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-sl-overview.md

    After data replication is complete, the cloud migration might have the status *Upgrade Pending* on the **Cloud Migration Management** page.
 This step starts when you choose the **Run Data Upgrade Now** action in the **Cloud Migration Management** page in [!INCLUDE [prod_short](../includes/prod_short.md)] online for the specific environment.

-   To get started, go to [Upgrade data](migration-data-upgrade-SL.md).
+   To get started, refer to [Upgrade data](migration-data-upgrade-SL.md).

    [!INCLUDE [cloud-migration-telemetry](../includes/bc-cloud-migrate-replicate-all-before-upgrade.md)]